iamsuryasonar/markdown_blog_app/public/posts/javascript/javascript.md

 ### Q. This?

--> In JavaScript, this refers to the context within which a function is executed.
+-> In JavaScript,this refers to the object a function is attached to, in other words, this refers to the context within which a function is executed.
 The value of this is determined by how a function is invoked and can vary depending on the calling context.
 The behaviour of this can be influenced by the way a function is called: as a method, as a function, as a constructor, or using call or apply.

 The value of this is not static and can change dynamically based on the invocation context.
 Here are a few common scenarios for this in JavaScript: